Amarok (Mike Oldfield album): Amarok X-Trax

 Amarok X-Trax 3 track promo CD from the British retailer W H Smith that was packaged with their in-store magazine, Insight.

-Amarok X-Trax is the name of two promotional CD-Maxis, one was issued in UK with catalogue number AMACD 1DJ, and one was given away free with W H Smith's in-store magazine Insight, with catalogue number AMACD 1.
+Amarok X-Trax is the name of two promotional CD-Maxis, one issued in the UK with the catalogue number AMACD 1DJ, and one given away free with W H Smith's in-store magazine Insight, catalogue number AMACD 1.
 The WH Smith version included I, II & V from AMACD 1DJ.